 The Piece Hall, The Piece Hall, Blackledge, Halifax, HX1 1RE – Visit Now

-Almost 250 years since it first threw its doors open to be the first place of its kind – a progressive fusion of business , community and culture – The Piece Hall is celebrating being back at the beating heart of this historic town.
+Back then, it was the first place of its kind – a progressive fusion of business, community and culture.
+Now, almost 250 years on, The Piece Hall still remains at the beating heart of this historic Yorkshire town.

 The expansive, landscaped open-air courtyard is not to be missed.
 Think Somerset House meets one of the great historic squares of Europe for the North.

 Built with staggering ambition for the trading of ‘pieces’ of woven woollen cloth, The Piece Hall is one of the country’s most exceptional Georgian buildings and the only surviving example of the remarkable pre-industrial revolution northern cloth halls that were so vital to England’s wealth.

 We love that the ambition of the cultural programme celebrates this incredibly special place which was renowned for the most remarkable cultural spectacles of the time.
 Its original opening day in 1779 featured a major procession of marching bands and firework display “by the celebrated Signor Pietro consisting of a beautiful Egyptian pyramid illuminated with spiral wheels, globes and vertical wheels to be set on fire by a pigeon!”.
 A huge crowd gathered to witness one of the earliest hot air balloon flights here too in 1824.